NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

   - Click on `Commit changes` to save (version control) the changes made.
   - The changes should be reflected on the webpage: https://username.github.io/website-example/

-### Github pages combined with Jekyll top matter can be used to create a multipage sites.
+### Github pages combined with Jekyll front matter can be used to create a multipage sites.

 - Github pages will automatically convert any markdown file on the `gh-pages` branch using Jekyll if it contains top-matter in a particular format.
   - In your repository click on `Add file` and `Create new file`
   - Name the file `Code-of-Conduct.md`
-  - Paste the following top matter and content into the file
+  - Paste the following front matter and content into the file

 ```
 ---